Ivan Bahrianyi: Arrest and detention

 On 16 April 1932, Bahrianyi was arrested in Kharkiv for “counter-revolutionary propaganda” he allegedly had spread in his poems.
 He spent 11 months in solitary confinement in the OGPU prison.
-On 25 October 1932, he was sentenced to 3 years of forced labor camp in the Far East.
+On 25 October 1932, he was "released" from prison, banned from Ukraine, and sentenced to 3 years of forced labor camp in the Khabarovsk region in the Russian Far East.
 He tried to escape but was unsuccessful, and his sentence was extended by 3 years.

 Bahrianyi was then transferred to another camp, Bamlag.
-The exact date of his release is unknown; on 16 June 1938, he was re-arrested and placed in Kharkiv NKVD jail.
+The exact date of his release is unknown.
+On 16 June 1938, he was re-arrested and placed in Kharkiv NKVD jail for “nationalist counter-revolutionary organization."
 Bahrianyi was charged with participating in and even leading the nationalist counter-revolutionary organization.
-Ultimately, the prosecution failed to convict him, and Bahrianyi returned to Okhtyrka.
+On 1 April 1940 the prosecution failed to convict Bahrianyi after he refused to sign a confession.
+It was ruled that Bahrianyi was already prosecuted for his activity and the case was dismissed.
+Bahrianyi returned to Okhtyrka.
 Later, he used his autobiographical details in his 1946 novel Tiger Trappers (Tyhrolovy) and 1950 novel Garden of Gethsemane (Sad Hetsymans'kyi).

 World War II years

 Bahriany hands a copy of the Tiger Trappers to Mary Beck.

-After Okhtyrka was overrun by the German Army at the onset of World War II, Bahrianyi joined the Ukrainian nationalist underground organization and later relocated to Galicia.
-He worked in the OUN propaganda sector, writing patriotic songs and articles, as well as drawing cartoons and propaganda posters.
+Before World War II Bahriany was working in the Okhtyrka theater "Narodnyi Dim."
+After Okhtyrka was overrun by the German Army at the onset of World War II, Bahrianyi was arrested for his anti-fascist messages in the theater's curtain design.
+He escaped from prison after two months, joining a Ukrainian nationalist underground organization, and later relocated to Galicia.

+Bahrianyi worked in the OUN propaganda sector, writing patriotic songs and articles, as well as drawing cartoons and propaganda posters.
 He also helped to establish the Ukrainian Supreme Liberation Council (USLC) and contributed to drafting its founding documents.
 Simultaneously, he resumed his literary activities.
-Bahrianyi published his novel Tygrolovy (translated as Tiger Trappers or The Hunters and the Hunted in English) and the poem Huliaipole in 1944.
+Bahrianyi published his novel Tyhrolovy (translated as Tiger Trappers or The Hunters and the Hunted in English) and the poem Huliaipole in 1944.
 Before Nazi Germany's defeat in 1945, Bahrianyi moved to West Germany with the help of OUN.